Diversity and Inclusion

 Can anyone join an ERG?

 With that in mind, your organization can use Together Platform to seamlessly connect members via mentorship as part of your ERG initiative.
-Through our platform, you ensure that members are matched with relevant mentors determined by the skills and experiences they want to advance in their careers.
-Learn more about our mentorship platform.
+Our platform matches mentees with relevant mentors determined by the skills and experiences they want to advance in their careers.
+And, it supports them along the way with content and resources, badges, reporting, and surveys.

 About the Author